bhattlab/phanta/README.md

 TODO: replace community abundance with whatever we decide to call it.

 There are two final outputs worth noting:
 1. `samples_that_failed_bracken.txt` in the `classification` subdirectory.
 This file contains names of samples that did not ultimately have any reads directly assigned to the species level.
+Please note that for these samples, the .krak.report.filtered.bracken.scaled file will be empty.
 2. `total_reads.tsv` in the `final_merged_outputs` subdirectory.
-This file contains information about the total number of classified/unclassified reads at various steps of the pipeline, for each sample.
-Note that the normalization used to create `relative_abundance.txt` utilizes the `Classified_Step_Three` column.
+This file contains information about the total number of classified/unclassified reads in ach sample, at various steps of the pipeline.
+Note that the normalization used to create `relative_abundance.txt` from `counts.txt` utilizes the `Classified_Step_Three` column.

 ## Provided Postprocessing Scripts

+These scripts are provided within the `post_pipeline_scripts` subdirectory of the cloned repository.

 ### Filtering Merged Tables to a Specific Taxonomic Level

-# OLD - OUTPUT
+There are two scripts provided for this purpose.

-To filter any of the first three tables to a given taxonomic level, you may use the script reduce_merged_table_to_specific_rank.py within the post_pipeline_scripts subdirectory.
-The necessary arguments to the script are: 1) full path to the original table (e.g., < output_directory > /counts.txt), and 2) the taxonomic level of interest (e.g., species, genus, superkingdom...)
+`reduce_merged_table_to_specific_rank.py` is a Python script that can be utilized to filter `counts.txt` or `relative_abundance.txt` to a given taxonomic level.
+The necessary command-line arguments to the script are, in order: 1) full path to the merged table, and 2) the taxonomic level of interest (e.g., species, genus, superkingdom...).
+An example command is:

+	python reduce_merged_table_to_specific_rank.py /full/path/to/dir/counts.txt genus

+The output of the above command would be a file called `counts_genus.txt` in the same directory as the original `counts.txt`.

-To change the merged_community_abundance.txt to a higher level than species (e.g., genus, superkingdom), you may use the script merged_community_table_summed_to_higher_rank.py within the post_pipeline_scripts subdirectory.
-The necessary arguments to the script are: 1) full path to the Kraken2 database (which you also specified in the config file), 2) full path to merged_community_abundance.txt, 3) full path of desired output file, 4) taxonomic level of interest.
+`sum_corrected_relab_to_higher_level.py` is a Python script that can be used to sum up the species-level, genome length-corrected relative abundances provided in `final_merged_outputs/corrected_relative_abundance.txt` to a higher taxonomic level of interest (e.g., genus, superkingdom).
+The necessary arguments to the script are, in order: 1) full path to the downloaded database of genomes, 2) full path to `corrected_relative_abundance.txt`, 3) full path of desired output file, including the desired file name, 4) taxonomic level of interest.

-Additional useful outputs within the classification subdirectory include the following per-sample outputs:
-- The original and filtered Kraken2 reports for each sample (.krak.report and .krak.report.filtered)
-- The Bracken reports for each sample
-	- species-level only: .krak.report.filtered.bracken
-	- all taxonomic levels: .krak.report_bracken_species.filtered
-- A version of the species-level Bracken report where the original fraction_total_reads column has been corrected in various ways for genome length (.krak.report.filtered.bracken.scaled).
-See especially the new community_abundance column.

-Please note that if a sample's filtered Kraken report does not contain any species with more than filter_thresh reads (parameter #6, above), then .krak.report.filtered.bracken and .krak.report.filtered.bracken.scaled will be empty and .krak.report_bracken_species.filtered will not report read counts for any species.
-Higher taxonomic levels will still be there, with counts equal to or less than the original Kraken2-assigned value.
+### Virulence Score Calculator

+TODO: Add the additional scripts.